 The joint hiring policy only overrides the Engineering Society Hiring Policy found in γ.B, when in direct contradiction.

-Pre-Application Process
+The pre-application process shall be as follows:

-The Joint Hiring application template must be used, as made available by the Vice-President (Student Affairs).
+The Joint Hiring application template must be used, as made available by the EngSoc Vice-President (Finance & Administration).

 The Joint Hiring template shall include: